-You belong to no one, everyone, yet you exist in the shadows of politicians and history.
+You belong to no one, everyone, and yet you exist in the shadows of politicians and history.
 You have a reputation of being forgotten.

-I stride past sweet honeysuckle, but traces of decay, drudgery, death, make me crinkle my nose and hasten my pace.
-Low tide unveils muddy banks hoarding plastic water bottles and old tires — relics from a habitually neglectful era.
+I stride past sweet honeysuckle but traces of decay, drudgery, death, make me crinkle my nose and hasten my pace.
+Low tide unveils muddy banks hoarding plastic water bottles and old tires—relics from a habitually neglectful era.
 Unbeknownst to the great blue heron watching me with a statuesque neck and suspicious eye, lead, beryllium, and arsenic dwell below her feet, masked by turbid eddies.

 Itchy grasses tickle my calves.
 Crooked roots torque my feet.
 I hopscotch over wet patches, causing my rhythmic breath to quicken tempo.
 The path acquiesces to English ivy, garlic mustard, and Oriental bittersweet, crowding out the locals.

 A century ago, the hands of engineers, not nature, constructed Kingman Island, an oblong refuge splitting your channel that draws me in for a daily run.
 Your name, Anacostia, comes from the indigenous Nacochtank, who were traders and aboriginal manufacturers and welcoming of Captain John Smith, although that proved a mistake.

 And a mistake is what they made of you.
 Filled with pollution, your sluggish waters sacrifice beauty and functionality.